 In the past two decades, the experimental pursuit of quantum spin liquid (QSL) materials \cite{Lee2008, Balents2010, Zhou2017} found similar power-law scaling of thermodynamic quantities at low temperature in several quasi-2D QSL candidate materials, e.g., the rare-earth compound YbMgGaO$_{4}$ \cite{Li2015}.
-While this can be explained by the postulated gapless QSL states with spinon Fermi surfaces and emergent gauge fluctuations \cite{Shen2016b, Li2017e}, quenched randomness together with geometric frustration can destroy magnetic orders and lead to a divergent low-energy density of states as well \cite{Zhu2017d, Kimchi2018, Kimchi2018a, Parker2018a}.
-The absence of coherent spinon thermal transport at low temperature \cite{Xu2016d} further strengthens the argument for quenched randomness, although the general consensus has not been reached \cite{Li2019d, Rao2021}.
-Therefore, disordered ground states induced by quenched randomness in 2D magnetic materials deserve further theoretical investigation.
-However, numerical studies of 2D random spin models with geometric frustration by exact diagonalization or density-matrix renormalization group are restricted to small lattice sizes or quasi-1D lattice geometry \cite{Shimokawa2015, Zhu2017d, Uematsu2017a, Uematsu2018, Uematsu2019, Kawamura2019, Wu2019a, Wu2021, Ren2023}.
+While this might be attributed to the postulated gapless QSL states with spinon Fermi surfaces and emergent gauge fluctuations \cite{Shen2016b, Li2017e}, quenched randomness together with geometric frustration can destroy magnetic orders and lead to a divergent low-energy density of states as well \cite{Zhu2017d, Kimchi2018a, Kimchi2018, Parker2018a}.
+The absence of coherent spinon thermal transport at low temperature \cite{Xu2016d} further strengthens the argument for quenched randomness, although a general consensus has not been reached \cite{Li2019d, Rao2021}.
+Therefore, disordered ground states induced by quenched randomness in 2D magnetic materials deserve further study.
+However, numerical studies of 2D random spin models with geometric frustration by exact diagonalization or density-matrix renormalization group methods are restricted to small lattice size or quasi-1D lattice geometry \cite{Shimokawa2015, Zhu2017d, Uematsu2017a, Uematsu2018, Uematsu2019, Kawamura2019, Wu2019a, Wu2021, Ren2023}.